ridayamin-07/raahiai/README.md

     It demonstrates context awareness referencing the user's background, career path, and current week — breaking the generic AI feeling in the first sentence.
 And it creates a comfortable environment before any question is asked.
 A good mentor doesn't wait to be asked.
 They make it clear from the first moment that asking is safe.

-- **Early testing surfaced a critical gap:*8 the app had no authentication or session persistence, so every conversation started from zero.
+- **Early testing surfaced a critical gap:** the app had no authentication or session persistence, so every conversation started from zero.
 I implemented Supabase-based login and persistent cross-thread rolling context summaries (via Lovable prompt engineering) so the mentor actually "remembers" a user's situation across visits.

 **REAL USER TESTING**